MichaelObasa/MichaelObasa/README.md

 **`DevOps Engineer`**

 I'm a DevOps Engineer with a continuous desire to get better at what I do one day at a time.
 I build projects here that help develop my skills as a DevOps Engineer as well as use for examples by others looking to develop their skills.
-I have previously worked in the Telecoms and Fast Moving Consumer Goods for some of the largest companies in the world such as Virgin Media, Pepsi and Budweiser Brewing Group, and now leverage my skills to solve real problems for clients of all sizes.
+I've previously worked in Telecoms and the Fast Moving Consumer Goods Industry for some of the largest companies in the world such as Virgin Media, Pepsi and Budweiser Brewing Group, and now leverage my skills to solve real problems for clients of all sizes.

 ### 🧰 Languages and Tools